 Through studies of the histories, sacred texts and practices of Judaism, Islam, Hinduism, Buddhism, native Canadian and tribal religions, students will gain some understanding of the variety and complexity of living religious traditions in the modern world.
-Attention will be paid to the current debate on
+Attention will be paid to the current debate on religious pluralism and Christian claims about the person and work of Jesus Christ in this context.

-THEO 399 - Special Topics in Theology

-Subject to demand, Winter 3(3-0-0)
+THEO 399 - Special Topics in Theology Subject to demand, Winter 3(3-0-0)